 Additional program Information

 No Wait Lists

 This program uses a competitive petitioning process for admission instead of a wait list.
 Once you meet eligibility requirements, you can petition to start program-specific courses.

 Current CPR certification is required upon admission to this program.
 Accepted certifications include Professional Rescuer or Healthcare Provider.

 Criminal Background Check

 This program requires a criminal background check.
-Acceptance to Northcentral Technical College will not be denied based on a criminal background.
-Several programs require a background check for placement into clinical sites or field experiences.
-These checks could prevent students from completing all course requirements necessary for graduation, gaining licensure, and finding employment.
+Acceptance to Northcentral Technical College will not be denied based on a criminal background, however, a check may be required for placement at clinical sites or field experiences.

 Credits earned at NTC may transfer to four-year colleges and universities.
 Visit www.ntc.edu/transfer for a complete listing of transfer opportunities for this program.

 For more information on this program, contact admissions at 715.675.3331 or email firstname.lastname@example.org.